Stop the Clocks (song): Recording for Don't Believe the Truth (2004–2005)

-Possible Stop the Clocks inclusion (2006)

-When details were first revealed in July 2006 for an Oasis' best-of album, entitled Stop the Clocks, fans naturally assumed that the song would be included as a bonus track on the album, as is the case with many other artists compilation albums.
-A track listing, first published in The Sun and reprinted by dozens of other media outlets, included the song, plus another documented unreleased Oasis song, Liam's "The Boy with the Blues", as the final two songs on the album.
-However, a denial of this tracklisted was quickly issued by the band's management.
-Confirmation of the track listing of the album came on 11 September 2006 with no new songs included.

-At a Q&A with fans at the world premiere of Oasis' Lord Don't Slow Me Down documentary in New York City on 4 November 2006, Gallagher revealed that the song had been considered for inclusion but was rejected as they still didn't have a finished version that they were happy with releasing.
-He also revealed that there are versions that he sings on and there are versions with Liam singing.

-When asked about the absence of any new tracks on the album in press interviews, Noel Gallagher said he thought putting bonus tracks on a 'best-of' album would take the focus away on what was supposed to be a retrospective collection.

-On BBC Radio 1 on 1 December 2006, Noel Gallagher said of "Stop the Clocks": "Everybody has got different favourite versions – and until we can decide on which one, then it shall remain in the vault.
-Hopefully we will get around to it next time."
-He also confirmed that the words on the cover of the Stop the Clocks album are the lyrics to the song.

-In an interview for MTVU.com, Noel said "I did say at the time that it was my best song ever, but I'm kind of prone to saying things like that, as you probably know."

 Internet leaks (2008)

 On 6 May 2008, an early studio performance of the song was uploaded to various Oasis forums.
 Also included were various alternative versions of a number of Don't Believe the Truth songs as well as two other unreleased songs.
 The exact date of the performance is unclear, although it's likely to be from a Don't Believe the Truth recording session, sometime in 2004.
 A recording of the May 2003 performance was also uploaded to Oasis forums the same day.

 Noel Gallagher's High Flying Birds (2011)

 On 6 July 2011, Noel Gallagher announced full details of his new solo debut album 'High Flying Birds' at a London press conference, with the track "Stop the Clocks" as the last song on the album.

 However, it is the only song from the album not to be played on High Flying Birds Tour.